Introduction

 Enable the Submit Button

-- The status (disabled/enabled) of the Submit button is bound to the "Checked" property of a fourth Toggle Button.
+- The status (disabled/enabled) of the Submit button is bound to the "Checked" property of a fourth hidden Toggle Button.

 Note: